salmanbhatti52/connevents/README.md

-# connevents
+# Connevents

-A new Flutter application.
+A Evemt creation and management application.

 ## Getting Started